StarRocks/starrocks/docs/loading/Loading_data_template.md

 ### Notes embedded in the template

-There are some notes in this template, they are in bold italic format, please delete them as you write:
+The template notes are intentionally formatted differently than the way we format documentation notes to bring them to your attention when you are working through the template.
+Please remove the bold italic notes as you go along:

 ```markdown
 ***Note: descriptive text***